TheFakeMontyOnTheRun/noudar-core/docs/levels.md

 In this level, the player will battle lots of fallen crusaders and finally the [warthog](warthog.md).

-- Chapter 4
+- Chapter 4 (map3.txt)

-Back at the patium, at the monastery, the door to the dungeon is closed.
 Having the crossbow, the player can finally proceed to the cemetery.
 There, you player must fire an arrow thru a window at the tower that faces the patium of the citadel.

 There, the player finally has access to the other side of the chasm and to the [nest](nest.md) at the pagan temple.

-- Chapter 5
+- Chapter 5 (map4.txt)

 As the player finally encounters the cocoon inside the pagan temple, there is no other way out other than shooting it,